If you’ve convinced people to be beta testers for your product then you’re already ahead of most product development

 Don’t force your beta testers to go through a series of complicated steps.
 Make your minimum feedback requirement no more than a single sentence.
-Of course, make it possible for the user to give more detail where appropriate.
+Make it possible for the user to give more detail if they want to.

 Avoid having a complicated signup process for a feedback gathering tool.
 The process of signing up can be enough for the beta tester to lose interest in giving feedback.
 It changes their mental context from ‘I really want to give this feedback’ to ‘what password should I use?’.